Need a little more "pep in your step"? Brew some homemade mint tea!

-5. When steeping time is over, remove the infuser from your teapot or cup ...
+5. When steeping time is over, remove the infuser and set it aside ...

 Do you prefer a blend of mints in your tea?
 With just a few varieties of mint from your herbal tea garden, lots of unique flavor combos are possible!

-The apple mint gives this tea a light "Macintosh-y" scent and taste.
-The citrus mint adds a bit of zing.
+Apple mint gives this tea a light "Macintosh-y" scent and taste.
+Citrus mint adds a bit of zing.
 I usually stir in a spoonful or two of homemade stevia syrup at serving time for added sweetness!

 This soothing tea will warm your innards on a chilly winter day.
 Or sip it from a frosty, ice-filled glass when the summer heat is getting to you.
 Either way, it's delish!

 Sweet Orange Apple Mint Tea is brewed almost the same way as the Basic Mint Tea recipe (see above).
 The only difference is the steeping time.

 An extra few minutes of steeping coaxes a richer flavor from the apple mint.
 For this recipe, 8 - 10 minutes of steeping time is perfect!